Bazai Gumbad: Economy

 The economy of the area is based on agriculture, transport, trade, and tourism.
-In order to improve the local economy, the government of Afghanistan has built a road to Sarhad in the southwest and Wakhjir Pass (Afghanistan–China border) in the east.
-One of the main attractions in Bazai Gonbad is Chaqmaqtin Lake, which is a short distance to the northeast.
+In order to improve the local economy, the government of Afghanistan has rehabilitated and expanded the gravel road from Sarhad in the southwest to the Wakhjir Pass (Afghanistan–China border) in the east.
+One of the main attractions in Bazai Gumbad is the Chaqmaqtin Lake, which is a short distance to the northeast.